 The Eaton RESA Board of Education believes that it has a responsibility to encourage students to attend programs on a regular basis.
 The Board of Education also believes that the students and parents have the ultimate responsibility for school attendance.
-Within this responsibility is the need for Eaton RESA to maintain good communication with all parties - student, parent, and sending school.
+Within this responsibility is the need for Meadowview School to maintain good communication with all parties - student, parent, and resident district.